Sainsburys/sainsburys-http-service/README.md

 The framework is basically a wrapper for the Slim micro-framework in PHP, but works only with a more structured application.

-It currently relies on Slim 3.0.0-RC3.
+It relies on Slim 3.

 Version 1.x.x is an LTS version with support for PHP 5.5.
 Version 2.0.0 and subsequent require PHP 7.